Babies and shots

 Frequently moving or using the arm or leg that received the shot may also help reduce the soreness.

 Giving your child acetaminophen or ibuprofen may help relieve common, minor symptoms after immunizations.
 Follow package instructions about how to give your child the medicine.
-Or call your child's health care provider for instructions.
+Or call your child's provider for instructions.

 Side effects from the shots vary, depending on which type of immunization was given.
-Usually, side effects are mild.
-Call your child's health care provider right away if your child develops a high fever, cannot be calmed, or becomes much less active than normal.
+Most of the time, side effects are mild.
+Call your child's provider right away if your child:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.